ZeroBone/Knife/README.md

 ```

 Everywhere where the typed symbol will be used, the corresponding argument name will have the specified type.

+### Syntax errors

+In order to recover after syntax errors, knife uses panic mode approach.
+This approach works pretty good on most grammars, although some inputs can avoid the synchronizing states of the parser and cause a lot of error messages even if there was one or a few real errors.

+But: Knife doesn't have any performance overhead when dealing with errors.

 ### Example